Length: 3 min 50 sec (768 words)Check out our cork handbags collection here.

 4. IS CORK FABRIC WATERPROOF?

-Cork fabric is waterproof.
+Cork fabric is water resistant.

 Remember, we use cork to seal liquid in bottles for centuries.